 How reposting can fit into your Instagram strategy

-Here are 4 ways to make reposting a part of your strategy.
+Here are three ways to make reposting a part of your strategy.

-Live events, meetups and talks are great times to create and curate content.
-If you’re running your own event, or maybe a member of your team is giving a talk at an event, this is a golden opportunity to repost some content on Instagram.
+Live events, meetups, and talks are great times to create and curate content.
+If you’re running your own event, or maybe a member of your team is giving a talk at a conference, this is a golden opportunity to repost some content on Instagram.